solarwinds/solarwinds-bindings-node/CONTRIBUTING.md

 manipulated as binary data (via Metadata and Event objects) or as a string of 60 hex digits.
 As a string, the header is 2 characters, the task ID is 40 characters, the op ID is 16 characters, and the flag byte is 2 characters.

+Note: layer is a legacy term for span.
+It is being replaced but still appears in the code.

 ## Dev environment